Skip to main content

 Removed tissue is routinely sent for laboratory (histological) examination, and results are communicated clearly once available.

-Aftercare and ongoing care
+Aftercare and Ongoing Care

 You will receive clear aftercare advice to support healing and minimise the risk of infection or scarring.
 Most patients can return to normal activities the same day.